 - core subjects/topics and research (finding subject or topics you will need to research in order to tell this story)

 It is the first stage of fiction and non-fiction writing alike.
-The typical five-part writing process is:
+The typical seven-part writing process is:

 Key prewriting strategies and tasks